rails/rails/guides/README.md

 ## Building the Guides in Development

-Currently, this `style.scss` is being compiled to `style.css` using CodeKit locally.
-As this goes towards final, we should add this processing into the build rake task.

 To generate new guides into static files, type `rake guides:generate` from inside the `guides` folder.
 If you make changes to the HTML or ERB, you'll need to remove the "output" directory before running this command.
+The master SCSS files (style.scss, highlight.scss) will compile as part of this process.

 ## FAQ